Cohasset Artificial Grass Installation Services

 Contact Cohasset's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Cohasset.
-Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts DEP guidelines.
-The Transfer Station accepts bulk soil and sod for a fee, with resident permits or stickers required and specific operating hours.
-Artificial turf at end-of-life must be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials like crumb rubber, sand, or organic infill require special handling.
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts DEP guidelines.
+Residents must utilize the Transfer Station for bulk soil and sod disposal, following posted hours, permit/sticker requirements, and applicable fees.
+Artificial turf at end-of-life should be recycled or disposed of at approved facilities, with infill materials (crumb rubber, sand, organic infill) managed according to MA waste regulations.
 Coordinate with the Board of Health for material safety assessments.
 Disposal in streets, storm drains, or regular trash is prohibited and constitutes an MS4 violation.

 Cohasset Department of Public Works